-The Global Ceramic segment designs, markets, manufactures, distributes and sources a broad line of ceramic tile, porcelain tile and natural stone products.
+The Global Ceramic segment designs, markets, manufactures, distributes and sources a broad line of ceramic tile, porcelain tile and natural stone products, including natural stone, quartz and porcelain slab countertops.
 Products are distributed through various distribution channels including independent distributors, home centers, Company-operated service centers and stores, ceramic specialists, commercial contractors, and directly to commercial end users.
 The business is organized to address the specific customer needs of each distribution channel with dedicated sales forces that support the various channels.

-The Company provides customers with one of the ceramic tile industry's broadest product lines-a complete selection of glazed floor tile, glazed wall tile, mosaic tile, porcelain tile, quarry tile, stone products, and installation products.
+The Company provides customers with one of the ceramic tile industry's broadest product lines-a complete selection of glazed floor tile, glazed wall tile, mosaic tile, porcelain tile, quarry tile, stone products, porcelain slab countertops, and installation products.
 In addition to products manufactured by the Company's ceramic tile business, the Company also sources products from other manufacturers to enhance its product offering.

-The Global Ceramic segment markets its products under the American Olean, Dal-Tile, KAI, Kerama Marazzi, Marazzi and Ragno brand names.
+The Global Ceramic segment markets its products under the American Olean, Dal-Tile®, EmilGroup®, KAI, Kerama Marazzi, Marazzi and Ragno brand names.
 These brands are supported by a fully integrated marketing program, displays, merchandising boards, literature, catalogs and internet websites.
 Innovative design, quality and response to changes in customer preference enhances recognition in the marketplace.
 The Company is focused on sales growth opportunities through innovative products and programs in both the residential and commercial channels for both remodeling and new construction.